-The report was prepared for the NMTC Coalition, a national membership organization of Community Development Entities (CDEs) and investors organized to advocate on behalf of the NMTC.
-Every year since 2005, the NMTC Coalition surveys CDEs on their work delivering billions of dollars to businesses, creating jobs, and rejuvenating the parts of the country that have been left behind.
-The annual NMTC Progress Report presents the findings of the CDE survey and provides policymakers and practitioners with the latest trends and successes of the NMTC.
+The 2019 New Markets Tax Credit (NMTC) Progress Report was prepared for the NMTC Coalition, a national membership organization of Community Development Entities (CDEs) and investors organized to advocate on behalf of the NMTC.
+Every year since 2005, the NMTC Coalition has surveyed CDEs on their work delivering billions of dollars to businesses, creating jobs, and rejuvenating the parts of the country that have been left behind.
+Our annual NMTC Progress Report presents the findings of the CDE survey and provides policymakers and practitioners with the latest trends and successes of the NMTC.

-“When Congress enacted the NMTC back in 2000, the purpose of the program was simple: to deliver private sector investment to low income communities,” added Rapoza.
-“Nearly two decades later, the NMTC has unleashed an unprecedented amount of investment in areas struggling with high unemployment and poverty, but more than that, it has created economic opportunity in every corner of the nation.”
+The 2018 survey findings show that competition for credits continues to drive gains in efficiency.
+When Congress enacted the NMTC, the purpose of the program was simple: to deliver private-sector investment to low-income communities.
+Nearly two decades later, the NMTC has unleashed an unprecedented amount of investment in areas struggling with high unemployment and poverty, but more than that, it has created economic opportunity in every corner of the nation.

 WHAT’S NEW • Data on small business loan funds • Data on the number of people served by a variety of community facility projects • Data on NMTC utilization in native and tribal lands • A deeper dive into multi-component projects

 This report combines multiple data sources on 2018 NMTC projects.

 The primary source is survey data from 74 CDEs and a supplemental survey on small business loan funds.
 We supplement that data with extensive online research on projects by every CDE with NMTC allocation available in 2018.
 This year, for the first time, we also integrated data from the Office of the Comptroller of Currency’s National Bank Public Welfare Investment Authority.